Isaquias Queiroz: 2016 Olympic Games

 During the 2016 Summer Olympics, Queiroz won three Olympic medals at a single Games: two silver and one bronze.
 In the C–1 1000 metres event, he finished second, defeated only by Sebastian Brendel, who successfully defended his title.
 In the process, he became the first Brazilian sprint canoeist to win an Olympic medal.
 Two days later, he took the bronze medal in the C–1 200 metres event when Yuriy Cheban and Valentin Demyanenko were faster than him.
 Together with Erlon Silva, they won the silver medal during the last day of canoe sprint competitions in the C–2 1000 metres category.
 Queiroz was the first Brazilian athlete in history to win three medals at a single edition of the Olympic Games and the first sprint canoe athlete from any nationality to do so in the history of the Olympics.

 2021 Olympic Games

 The 2020 Summer Olympics had Queiroz partnered with Jacky Godmann as Erlon Silva had not recovered from a hip injury.
 In the C–2 1000 metres category, Queiroz and Godmann finished in fourth place.
 Queiroz won the gold in his remaining race, the C-1 1000 meters.
 He considered a consolidation of extensive training to get a victory that eluded him in Rio and became the first Brazilian Olympic champion in canoeing.

+2024 Olympic Games

+Queiroz was one of eight sprint canoeists named to represent Brazil at the 2024 Summer Olympics.
+On 22 July 2024, the Brazil Olympic Committee designated Queiroz and rugby player Raquel Kochhann to be the Brazilian flag bearers at the 2024 Summer Olympics Parade of Nations.
+During the Olympics, Queiroz and Goodman again reached the C–2 1000 metres final, finishing eighth.
+In the C-1 1000 meters Queiroz finished with a silver, marking his fifth Olympic medal and tying him with Robert Scheidt and Torben Grael as the most condecorated Brazilian man in the Games.